ezz456CH/mlat-coverage-map/README.md

 # mlat-coverage-map (ezz456CH Fork)
 Map and sync table to show sync status for mlat-server

-- This fork changes from Leaflet to Mapbox GL JS.
+This is a fork of wiedehopf's version of mlat-server-sync-map, and this fork changes from Leaflet to Mapbox GL JS with RainViewer layers and modified some designs.
-- This fork adds RainViewer radar as layers.
-- Note that some features in the original repository may have been removed.

 ## How to use(maybe not 100% correct but it should work)